Self-Publishing a Book: FAQs for Authors

 The 5 Best Self-Publishing Platforms, Compared

-There is something incredibly rewarding about unboxing your books, hearing from a happy reader, or the satisfaction of the satisfaction of a big project that has come to fruition.
+There is something incredibly rewarding about unboxing your books, hearing from a happy reader, or experiencing the satisfaction of a big project that has come to fruition.
 I want that for you.

 I hope this information helps your mission, and I wish you much success with your book!